Skip to content

 Label-based triggers are resilient

-Because the automation triggers on the button's label rather than its position, you can freely move the button to a different slot on the grid without breaking any automations.
+Because the automation triggers on the card's label rather than its position, you can freely move the card to a different slot on the grid without breaking any automations.

 If you want to confirm that events are being sent, go to Developer Tools > Events in Home Assistant, type esphome.push_button_pressed in the "Listen to events" field, and click Start listening.
-Press the button on your panel — the event should appear with the label and slot number.
+Press the trigger card on your panel.
+Home-screen triggers include the label and slot number; subpage triggers include the label.

-When a button labelled "Doorbell" on slot 3 is pressed, Home Assistant receives:
+When a home-screen trigger card labelled "Doorbell" on slot 3 is pressed, Home Assistant receives:

 yaml